 FedEx Office even lets you print documents from your Dropbox, Google Drive, or Box accounts.
 So, it’s always best to copy and sync your document to the cloud.
 That’s one advantage of using cloud productivity tools like Office Online or Google Drive.

 The UPS Store offers prices that beat Office Depot, at $0.09 per black-and-white page, and $0.49 per color page.
-Just upload your documents online or bring them into the store, and you’re set to print whatever you need.
+Just upload your documents online or bring them into the store and you’re set to print whatever you need.

-Online Printing Options
+5. Online Document Printing Options

 If you know where to look, you can get good deals on anything from black-and-white documents to full-color self-published magazines.

 Other Document-Printing Options?